vishalmysore/agenticmemory/README.md

 # Agentic Memory Foundation

-A **lightweight, embedded RAG (Retrieval-Augmented Generation) library** built on Apache Lucene that provides the foundational infrastructure for building **agentic memory systems**.
+A **lightweight, embedded RAG (Retrieval-Augmented Generation) library** supporting Zettelkasten method built on Apache Lucene that provides the foundational infrastructure for building **agentic memory systems**.
 Store and search documents using vector embeddings with advanced chunking strategies—**no external server required**.

 ## What is Agentic Memory?